jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But they were also obsessed with economic growth to bring the people up from poverty.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/MadeupTameLamb' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/MadeupTameLamb' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Here's a tidbit of an Industrial Revolution business magnate George Westinghouse (1846-1914).
 Among his inventions was the air brake, fridge, and electric generator.
 Westinghouse's large company helped conquer economic anarchy.
 Credit: [Business Casual](https://www.youtube.com/watch?v=8tuXdlGBbcg).
 [Reader Mode.](https://gfycat.com/ifr/MadeupTameLamb)_

 Society loved the original kings for winning the "King's Peace."
-Likewise, the initial economic kings were heroes of the era of mass-production for winning the "Executive's Prosperity."
+Likewise, the initial economic kings were heroes of the mass-production era for winning the "Executive's Prosperity."
 These heroes said follow me, recognize my property rights, work (hard as hell) for my company, and we'll all be better off.

 The people did.
 The executives were correct, and society upgraded its technology very fast because of their leadership.
 As a result, everyone, even the factory workers, could buy new tools like lightbulbs, stoves, and telephones.